sigstore/docs/content/en/cosign/verify.md

 ## Local verifications

-Verify with an on-disk public key:
+Verify with an on-disk public key provided by the signer or other organization:

 ```shell
 $ cosign verify --key cosign.pub user/demo